 Have you ever wondered what life in metropolises like Berlin, Amsterdam, Hamburg, Brussels and Frankfurt looks like?
 These places can easily be reached from Dortmund Central Station within two or three hours.

 For those of you opting for travel destinations outside of Germany and the neighboring Benelux countries, you might choose direct train connections to places such as Zurich or Paris.
-Apart from that Dortmund Airport as well as Düsseldorf Airport offer you a huge variety of destinations all around Europe (and the globe).
+Apart from that Dortmund Airport, Düsseldorf Airport also has to offer you a huge variety of destinations all around Europe (and the globe).